owaits/ScreenMonkey.Help/reference/clipTypes/EffectsGenerator/CreatingCustomEffects.md

 Shapes are the building blocks you will use to create effects, each shape supports different parameters which allow its appearance and behavior to be customized.
 A full list of shapes and the parameters supported by each is available in the [language reference](ScriptingLanguageReference.md).

 ### Color Scheme
 Up to four scheme colors can be used for shapes in your effect, and an optional additional background color (specifying no background color makes the background transparent).
-Each shape can use 1 or more of the scheme colors, and can optionally specify a tint (darkness) and opacity for the color.
+Each shape can use one or more of the scheme colors, and can optionally specify a tint (darkness) and opacity for the color.

 ### Cycle Time
 When you add a shape to your effect, you have to choose how often it should be generated, this value is specified in cycles.
-For example specifying an shape generation interval of 1 cycle means that 1 shape will be generated for every 1 cycle.
+For example specifying a shape generation interval of 1 cycle means that 1 shape will be generated for every 1 cycle.
 But what is a cycle?

 A cycle is an arbitrary length of time which you can change to make your effect go faster or slower: by specifying all the shape intervals in terms of cycles it is easy to make the effect faster (by specifying a shorter cycle time) or slower (by specifying a longer one).